 We are well aware of the mosquito repellent properties of the citronella plant.
 It is a common home remedy known for ages and most gardeners and households swear by how useful this plant is.
 In this article, we take you through details about the citronella plant.
-We will then tap into how to grow citronella plant from cutting.
+We will then tap into how to grow citronella plant from cutting (how to propagate citronella).

 The citronella plant is native to Africa, Asia, Australia, and other tropical areas around the world.
 In a broader sense “Citronella plant” is a term used to describe two plant variants.
 One is Citronella Grass and a scented geranium known as Citrosa or the mosquito plant.
 Both plants smell alike and have a similar name but other than this there is nothing similar about these plants.